 There is more to anxiety than just temporary worries or fear.
 A person suffering from an anxiety disorder will experience constant fear that doesn’t go away and deteriorates over time.
-This affects daily activities of such a person, including job performance, relationships, and being in public.
+This affects the daily activities of such a person, including job performance, relationships, and being in public.

 Pharmaceutical drugs only mask the symptoms of anxiety and after giving up on pills, a patient may enter the vicious circle, being unable to function without the medicine.
 Hopefully, many people suffering from anxiety disorders have found relief in using medical marijuana.
 They claim

 that cannabis decreases anxiety levels.
 Despite not being researched so well in this particular illness, marijuana shows a huge promise for further treatment methods.

 THE CHEMICAL STRUCTURE OF CANNABIS

 The cannabis plant has been used worldwide throughout history.
 It was only 400 years ago when the people of India used it to treat depression and other health conditions, such as nausea or chronic pain.
 Although commonly known for centuries, the information about the health benefits of using cannabis has been successfully masked by the prohibition in the U.S. before WW II.

 There are 85 natural constituents in the cannabis plant.
 These compounds are known as cannabinoids, and they relieve symptoms of many illnesses by attaching to certain receptors in the brain that look for familiar compounds produced by the human body.
 Strains that are dedicated to the medical use of marijuana are bred to balance the levels of each constituent depending on a condition.